Key Takeaways

 It’s the behavioral game-changer that turned my financial situation from a guilt-ridden, reactive one to a positive, proactive one that actually moves me toward my financial goals.
 I’ve shared this approach with people who attend my YNAB workshops, and it brings me so much happiness to see that “Find the money, first.” is helpful to them, too.

-If you stopped to find the money, first, is there a savings goal in your budget that could be fully-funded faster?
+If you stopped to find the money, first, is there a savings goal in your plan that could be fully-funded faster?
 Could you save money more effectively by being intentional about your trade-offs?
 Give this a try and see what happens with your emergency fund, down payment, or whatever other savings goals you have!

 And drop into one of our YNAB workshops.
 They’re free and cover a variety of personal finance topics.
 If I’m teaching, I’d love to hear how YNAB’s working for you and what milestones you're hitting.